 Being certified organic by the USDA is the gold standard for organic certifications, and this is where Organic India exceeds most other brands.
 Even though different brands contain ‘organic’ ingredients, there is no standard to measure an ingredient being organic, so being certified by the USDA assures that the ingredients meet the highest organic standards.

-Here is another Gaia Herbs ashwagandha supplement.
-We like this formula as it’s specifically geared towards assisting with sleep.
+Here is another Gaia Herbs supplement we like because this formula is specifically geared towards assisting with sleep.

 Why we like the Gaia Herbs SleepThru supplement: